auth0/docs/articles/application-auth/current/mobile-desktop.md

 Instead of following this tutorial, you can use any of Auth0's client libraries.
 They encapsulate all the logic required and make it easier for your to implement authentication.
 Please refer to our [Native Quickstarts](/quickstart/native) to get started.
 :::

+## Prerequisites

+1. Register your Application

+Before implementing authentication, you will need to [register your Application](/applications) with Auth0 using the Dashboard.

-## Register your application
+## Register your Application

-If you haven't already created a new [Application](/applications) in Auth0, you'll need to do so before implementing your authentication flow.
-The Auth0 Application maps to your application and allows your application to use Auth0 for authentication purposes.

 Go to the [Auth0 Dashboard](${manage_url}) and click on [Applications](${manage_url}/#/applications) in the left-hand navigation bar.
 Click **Create Application**.

 The **Create Application** window will open, allowing you to enter the name of your new Application.
 Choose **Native** as the **Application Type**.
 When done, click on **Create** to proceed.
+By default, the Authorization Code Grant using PKCE will be enabled for your app.

 ::: warning
 The Authorization Code flow with PKCE can only be used for Native Applications.